seamplex/feenox/doc/sds.md

 > ```

 FeenoX currently works by reading an input file (which in turn can recursively [`INCLUDE`](https://www.seamplex.com/feenox/doc/feenox-manual.html#include) further input files) with an _ad-hoc_ format, whose rationale is described in this section.
-Therefore, it already does satisfy requirement\ a. but eventually could also satisfy requirement\ b.
+Therefore, it already does satisfy requirement\ a. but, eventually, could also satisfy requirement\ b. by adding a wrapper for high-level languages such as

+ * Python
+ * Julia
+ * R

+that would either

+ i. create an input file and run FeenoX in the back, or ii. successively call the FeenoX functions that define definitions and execute instructions (to be done).

 As already explained in\ @sec:introduction, the motto is “FeenoX is---in a certain sense---to desktop FEA programs  and libraries what Markdown is to Word and (La)TeX, respectively and _deliberately_.”
 Hence, the input files act as the Markdown source: instructions about what to do but not how to do it.

 The input files are indeed plain-text ASCII files with English-like keywords that fully define the problem.
 The main features of the input format, thoroughly described below, are: